panchorivasf/SoundEcology2/README.md

 - Option '2' calculates the proportion over the entire range of frequencies selected by the user for analysis, which is closer to "real Shannon's diversity".

-- Option '3' uses all the frequencies in the spectrogram (up to the Nyquist frequency), which can be useful for detecting unusual activities, such as heavy rain.
+### Output format:

-Output format: The output of each index calculation is now a long-format tibble (data frame).
+The output of each index calculation is now a long-format tibble (data frame).

 ### Channel selection: